SapienzaInteractiveGraphicsCourse/final-project-abdolhadi-rezaei/README.md

 # User manual :
 First you have to click on player1 , then you have to put a name , after that you have to click on continue.
 You can also control the speed of the ball, if your speed is high you get 2 more scores.

+# For any question you can have a contact with me
+rezaei.abdolhadi@gmail.com